 Food safety has come a long way since Abraham Lincoln formed the USDA more than 150 years ago.
 And still, an estimated 48 million Americans become infected with foodborne illnesses every year.
 As bacteria, viruses, and parasites continue to evolve and adapt, everyone who comes into contact with food must be vigilant to prevent the proliferation and spread of these dangerous microorganisms.

 September is Food Safety Education Month

-Throughout the month of September, we’ll be sharing helpful information, tips, and resources on IFT’s Brain Food blog, as well as on Facebook, LinkedIn and Twitter..
+Throughout the month of September, we’ll be sharing helpful information, tips, and resources on the IFT website, as well as on Facebook, LinkedIn, and Twitter.
 Follow us and be sure to share these resources with your networks to help spread the word about the importance of food safety education and how we all can make sure our food is safe to eat.
 And be sure to use hashtags #foodsafetymonth and #foodsafety when you do!